There is plenty of history and heritage in South Gloucestershire.

 Avon Valley Railway is a heritage train service on the former Midland Railway branch line between Bristol and Bath.

-You can visit the beautifully restored Bitton station, take a train ride in a heritage carriage behind one of the steam or diesel locomotives, enjoy lunch or afternoon tea in the station buffet or browse for railway-themed souvenirs in the gift shop.
+You can visit the beautifully restored Bitton station and take a train ride in a heritage carriage behind a steam or diesel locomotive.
+During your visit you can enjoy lunch or afternoon tea in the station buffet and browse for railway-themed souvenirs in the gift shop.

 Dyrham Park